Joyal-George-KJ/React-JS/README.md

 ## 📚 What’s Inside
 - **Daily Learning Modules**: Step-by-step tasks to build a solid React.js foundation.
 - **Mini-Projects**: Hands-on exercises to apply concepts in real-world scenarios.
-- **Notes & Insights**: Key takeaways and resources from each learning day.
+- **Assignments**: Key takeaways and resources from each learning day.
-- **Progress Tracker**: Milestones and achievements to celebrate along the way.

 ---